 It has a few concepts that are different from other languages;

-- Its use of Reverse Polish Notation RPN in its operation, similar to HP calculators.
+- Its use of Reverse Polish Notation RPN in its operation is similar to HP calculators.

 - A language embodying a simple syntax – words and numbers separated by spaces.